woa-vayu/POCOX3Pro-Guides/Other-en/ExtractingPartitions.md

   </p>
 </details>

-## Boot into SHRP/TWRP
+## Boot into recovery

-- If not already done, please proceed with the installing SHRP/TWRP as told in [Getting to Mass Storage Mode] section in [Main guide](/InstallWindows-en/InstallWindowsManually.md) for POCO X3 Pro.
+- If not already done, please proceed with the installing recovery as told in [Getting to Mass Storage Mode] section in [Main guide](/InstallWindows-en/InstallWindowsManually.md) for POCO X3 Pro.
 Come back once you're done.

 - Reboot into recovery